aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/workbook/get-text-items-from-a-workbook/_index.md

 weight: 10
 ---

-This REST API indicates read workbook's `text items`.
+This REST API indicates read workbook's `text items` from an Excel file.

 ## RSET API